MoeNur24/Programming-Language-Suggester/README.md

 ## Setup/Installation Requirements
 * _VS Code_
 * _Git Hub_
-* You'll be able to use any browswer by clicking the link below.
+* You'll be able to use any browser by clicking the link below.

 ## Link